fsmosquito/fsmosquito/README.md

 # FSMosquito

-Desktop App that provides real-time interactivity to FS2020 including a moving map, gauges and more...
+Desktop App that provides real-time interactivity to FS2020 to view live data from Flight Sim via the app on a second monitor, separate computer or mobile device.

 Features:
- - Provides a customizable dashboard to view live data from Flight Sim on a second monitor (or mobile device)
  - Moving map.

+Need to reimplement:
  - Gauges.
+ - Provide a customizable dashboard
  - View and control lights and various components of the aircraft.
  - Save previous flights and view breadcrumb trail.
  - other stuff...